32abdulmajid06/ui-code/README.md

-# UI Generator – Ready-to-Use UI Components
+hi# UI Generator – Ready-to-Use UI Components
 A simple and powerful UI Generator that allows users to create beautiful, ready-to-use HTML, CSS, and JavaScript components.
 This tool helps developers build modern and responsive UI elements quickly with clean and reusable code.